 This chapter opens with some “info dumping” about the V5 countries’ efforts to explore the Dark Continent and how they all failed.
 The Hunters that are meeting also discuss how to handle Beyond.
 From here, the meeting becomes a question and answer session.
 Later, a couple of the guys talk about the possibility of a spy being among the Zodiacs.
-Back at the meeting, we are introduced the attendees and what they’ll be doing for this mission: Cheadle, Mizaistom, Botobai, Pyon, Cluck, Saccho, Saiyu, Ginta, Kanzai, Gel, Leorio, and Kurapika.
+Back at the meeting, we are introduced to the attendees and what they’ll be doing for this mission: Cheadle, Mizaistom, Botobai, Pyon, Cluck, Saccho, Saiyu, Ginta, Kanzai, Gel, Leorio, and Kurapika.
 The chapter then jumps ahead to a month later, as we see Ging training some people.
-It’s also revealed that the Hunter Exam has ended, and that Beyond’s assassina all failed.
+It’s also revealed that the Hunter Exam has ended, and that Beyond’s assassins all failed.
 Right at the end of the chapter, Ging and Pariston are approached by three guys who say their real boss is Beyond…

 The vast majority of this chapter exists simply to impart information on several of the characters.
-It wasn’t too bad for me, since I’m still such a newcomer to Hunter x Hunter; all of this “info dumping” helped me to better understand some of the characters, as well as what’s been going on in the story.
+It wasn’t too bad for me, since I’m still such a newcomer to Hunter x Hunter.
+All of this “info dumping” helped me to better understand some of the characters, as well as what’s been going on in the story.
 But I imagine that for long-time readers of this series, most of the chapter may not appeal much to them.
 But at this point, the story seems to be ever closer to getting to the voyage to the Dark Continent.

 This chapter starts to move the story forward a little.
 Now Komatsu and Mappy have gone off to get the air, while Toriko stays behind to take on Nightmare Heracles and potentially be sacrificing himself.
 However, with this being a typical shonen manga title, Toriko will somehow be able to triumph over Nightmare Heracles.
 The main question is just how many chapters it’s going to end up taking for Toriko to succeed.

 So, there’s no Ichigo in this chapter.
 Oh well.
-After having a bit of the chapter that focuses on the king of the Quincys, we finally return to the Soul Reapers.
+After having a bit of the chapter that focuses on the king of the Quincies, we finally return to the Soul Reapers.
 We basically hadn’t seen them for a couple of chapters, so it was good to see them again.
 Unfortunately, their part of the story doesn’t progress at all.
-The part with the king of the Quincys went by really quick, because it was primarily action and not much in the way of dialogue.
+The part with the king of the Quincies went by really quick, because it was primarily action and not much in the way of dialogue.
 Hopefully the next chapter will progress the story with the Soul Reapers.